endri81/jeanmonnet/content/english/course/course-3.md

 duration: 10 hours each year
 image: images/courses/course-3.jpg
 teacher: Meljana Bregu
-title: Introducing EU and best practices and policies on STEM
+title: "Introducing EU and best practices and policies on STEM"
 type: course
 weekly: 03 hours
 ---

 ### About Course

-4. The intensive course “Introducing EU and best practices and policies on STEM” held each February was delivered by Prof. Meljana Bregu.
-It marked a fruitful collaboration between science and the humanities and introduced PUT students to the European Union’s contribution to the advancement of scientific research.
+The intensive course "Introducing EU and best practices and policies on STEM" held each February was delivered by Prof. Meljana Bregu.
+It marked a fruitful collaboration between science and the humanities and introduced PUT students to the European Union's contribution to the advancement of scientific research.